 Address: Calle Naranjo 330, esquina Basilio Badillo, Zona Romántica, Puerto Vallarta

-Puerto Vallarta is already well known as artistic city, with many galleries, exhibitions and events.
+Puerto Vallarta is already well known as an artistic city, with many galleries, exhibitions and events.

 A very important contribution to this side of the town's cultural activity is the Art Walk.
 The art galleries, that include Galería de Ollas, PVSantana, The Loft Galería, Galería Uno, Galería Pacífico, Córsica and Colectika among others, offer remarkable paintings, sculptures, ceramics, blown glass and other artworks.

 They offer refreshments and open long hours on Wednesday nights.